 Connect with other like-minded users, do your keyword research and pay attention to trends and seasonality.
 And most importantly, focus on creating a useful resource for your followers.

-E-commerce isn’t something I focused on heavily in 2015, but in the future, it makes sense to create more visual content on my e-commerce blog so that more of the traffic from Pinterest will end up going to my website.
+Pinterest e-commerce isn’t something I focused on heavily, but in the future, it makes sense to create more visual content on my blog so that more of the traffic from Pinterest will end up going to my website.